Fashion upcycling: meaning, examples and creative recycling ideas

 Have you ever thought that an old pair of worn-out jeans or an out-of-fashion jacket could become the centrepiece of a new collection?
-This is precisely the heart of theupcycling in fashion: transforming what seemed destined to end up in the back of the cupboard into something unique, original and of even greater value.
+This is precisely the heart of thefashion upcycling: transforming what seemed destined to end up in the back of the cupboard into something unique, original and of even greater value.

 If your dream is to become a designer or launch your own collection, find out how the creative upcycling in fashion could be the first step towards build an authentic and competitive project.
 In this article we will explore together concrete ideas, inspirations and strategies to grow a brand that speaks about fashion and the future.